-Here is the list of supplements you will want to consider to boost your immune system:
+Here are supplements you will want to consider to boost your immune system:

-Adding this mineral to your daily regime gives you an edge against illness, and it becomes an even bigger gun if you actually get sick.
+Adding this mineral to our daily regime gives us an edge against illness, and it becomes an even bigger gun if we actually get sick.
 If a bug finds you, zinc lozenges should be a go-to.
-Each lozenge should be no more than 10 milligrams, and ideally use five per day, but cap your use of them at seven per day.
-These can be powerful at stopping the development of a virus if taken at the very first signs of illness.
+Make sure the lozenge contains at least 50 milligrams of zinc; ideally 75 to be effective, but cap the strength of each lozenge at 10 milligrams.
+Taking more interferes with the absorption of copper.
+Some great advice: if traveling, pop a lozenge just before you get on a plane!